IRTF-HRPC/drafts/draft-feminism.md

 Given these myriad expressions of feminism online and feminist movement building online, one thread is perhaps most instructive to this exercise, which we use as the basis for this document: Feminist Principles of the Internet.
 More about the nature of the complex community that created the Feminist Principles of the Internet can be found at feministinternet.org.
 The principles, drafted and revised by hundreds of feminists mostly in the global south, highlight historical feminist themes for the digital age in its main categories: access, movements, economy, expression and embodiment.

+ a series of 17 statements with a "gender and sexual rights lens on critical internet-related rights" for the purpose of enabling women's rights movements to explore issues related to internet technology.

 # Methodology

+For the purpose of this document, Feminist Principles will be presented in six main topics.
 - Research: Archive review, HRPC-RG documents, Use cases (bottom-up, participative process within feministinternet community (TODO))

 - Presentation: principle, harm identified, related protocols and rights.